karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 In a nutshell, infrastructure as code (IaC) is the process of managing and provisioning computer resources through machine-readable definition files, instead of through physical hardware configuration or interactive configuration tools.

-Using IaC on Azure with Azure DevOps requires a minimal bootstrap process.
+Deploying insfrastructure as code on Azure using Azure DevOps and Terraform requires a minimal bootstrap process.
 The required steps are the following ones:
 -  Create a Resource Group.
 -  Create an Storage Account to store the Terraform state.
--  Create a Service Principal on our AAD.
+-  Create a Service Principal on our Azure Active Directory.
 -  Assign a role to the SP with enough permissions to create new resources on Azure.
 -  Store the SP credentials somewhere safe.
--  On Azure Pipelines create a CI/CD pipeline that gets the SP credentials and using Terraform deploys the infrastructure on Azure.
+-  On Azure DevOps when a CI/CD pipeline is executed, it needs to retrieve the SP credentials and create/update/delete the desired infrastructure on Azure using Terraform.

-As you can see the required steps are quite simple and you could do them manually, but you'll have to do them every time you want to start deploying resources into a new subscription.
+As you can see the required steps to start using IaC with Terraform are quite simple and you could perfectly do it manually using the Azure Portal, but you'll have to do them every time you want to start deploying resources into a new subscription.
 So, having some kind of automation seems the way to go here.

-And that's what I want to show you in this post, how to programmatically bootstrap an Azure subscription and an Azure DevOps project to start deploying Infrastructure as Code.
+And that's what I want to show in this post, how to programmatically bootstrap an Azure subscription and an Azure DevOps project to start deploying Infrastructure as Code with Terraform.

 # Azure Bicep vs ARM Templates vs Terraform